allegheny-college-sandbox/cmpsc-100-spring-2020-lab-01/README.md

 * This is typically something like `git commit -m "Fixing a typo" -- the message in quotes should be as descriptive as possible, while still remaining somewhat short

 - [ ] To send all changes to the server, type `git push`
-- [ ] At the prompt, input the password associated with the `SSH Key` you created earlier
+- [ ] At the prompt, input the password associated with the `SSH Key` you created earlier in this exercise (yesterday)